-ZTO Express (Cayman) Inc. (ZTO) CEO Meisong Lai on Q3 2020 Results - Earnings Call Transcript

 Parash Jain

 Thank you, operator and thank you management for this opportunity.
+Yes.
 I have two questions.
-First you have explained pretty comprehensively about the competitive landscape, but I just want to understand that how much pain can other Tongda player endure before the price discipline emerges.
-So when I look at your EBITD per parcel, this quarter versus the same quarter last year, it seems like if the same intensity or the same pressure continues, very soon majority of your peers will start to bleed at that cash flow level.
-Do you think that that could be an inflection point or you think that given their balance sheet or perhaps of support, they can continue to compete on the price even after losing money?
+First, you have explained pretty comprehensively about the competitive landscape.
+But I just want to understand that how much pain can your -- can other Tongda player endure before the price discipline emerges?
+So when I look at your EBIT per parcel this quarter versus the same quarter last year, it seems like if the same intensity or the same pressure continues, very soon, majority of your peers will start to bleed at the cash flow level.

-And my second question is your account receivables have been a jump in the third quarter versus your historical average.
-I understand partly it's a reflection of higher revenue, but is there anything more to that in terms of extending longer credit to your customers who are facing the pain?
-Do we see the risk of any right off from that?
+Do you think that, that could be an inflection point?
+Or you think that given the balance sheet or perhaps the support, they can continue to compete on price even after losing money?
+And my second question is your account receivables have seen a jump in third quarter versus your historical average.
+I understand, partly, it's a reflection of higher revenue.
+But is there anything more to that in terms of extending longer credit to your customers who are facing the pain?
+Do we see a risk of any write-off on that?
 Thank you.

+Thank you for your question.
+First question, the competitive environment, yes, indeed, if you look at the overall performance, I think everybody else has already announced their numbers.
+So it's public.
+You could do the comparison.
+For us, we said our decline is more moderate, not only on the ASP line, but also on the profit line.
+And now you do need to look at the operating profit because there are some one-off items that we do enjoy for the quarter.
+So if you look at the gross margin minus the SG&A, that is a better indication of how we are performing.

+Now simply from an ASP standpoint, you can see that we have not necessarily having to dish out more of the subsidies than everybody else.
+We are 18.4%, which is at the low end of the range.
+I think the highest range could get into -- in the 30%, if more.
+So it is a good indication that we do not need to give out more subsidies to our network partners because everybody else are really suffering.
+And indeed, if you look at the trend, look at what's going to -- based from a cash perspective, yes, there is really towards the end, if we may.

 Sophie Li

-All the others indeed are taking on a lot burden.
-So yes, I agree with you this is also one other aspect to look at similar to what I commented earlier if the network partners given the incoming volume are investing for the future that means they are more confident and they will remain stable as opposed to worrying about what's going to take place and perhaps to lead the business or defect to other brand for example, that that is what we will also closely watch in the marketplace.
-And then -- I am sorry, go ahead.

-And just on that question before we move to account receivable, is it fair to understand therefore that it's not necessarily 30% or 40% market share, but prices may emerge before you are the top player may reach that level given the amount of pain that sector overall is witnessing?
-Is it a fair comment?

 Sure.
 I think this is my view.
-There are various aspects or perspective that we are looking at if I may just put them all together.
-The one is the market share gain, that gap between us and the second or the third competitors that's one and into our capacity, the capacity driven cost advantage, economy is stated in the numbers, real numbers I mean.
+There are various aspects or perspectives that we are looking at, if I may just put them all together.
+One is the market share gain, the gap between us and the second or the third competitor, that's one.
+And then two, our capacity-driven cost advantage, it's going to be stated in the numbers, real numbers, I mean.
+And then thirdly, look at our network partners, right?

-And then thirdly, look at our network partners, the network partners if they are stable, if the network has not gone past it, some of the cost that you see non-operating, sees operation then the problem is huge is big because it's a network partner model right.
-You have a limited number of control.
-So the 30% to 40% is what we believe it will certainly provide a stable environment.
-Now what we are targeting is by year 2022 to reach 25% of the market capacity.
-It means that is already a very reasonable assumption to be drawn is at that time, that the price has started to become stable and then from that point on will become gradually increasing given normal guy type of improvement.
+The network partners, if they are stable, if the network has not gone busted meaning some of the posts, if you see Valiant -- are nonoperating or ceased operations, then the problem is huge.
+It's big because it's a network partner model, right?
+You have a limited level of control.
+So the 30% to 40% is what we believe.
+It was certainly -- most certainly, it will provide a stable environment.
+Now what we are targeting is by year 2022 to reach 25% of the market share.

-So 30% or 40% can most likely the end scenario where on one hand the Chinese market is one of the two cannot absorb entirely.
-So it will have maybe two or three and so at that end we're seeing 30% or 40% by one player is reasonable.
+I think that is already a very reasonable assumption to be drawn is at that time, the site just started to become stable.
+And then from that point on, we'll become gradually increasing, given normal ECI type of improvement.
+So 30% or 40% is what we anticipate as the end -- most likely the end scenario where, on one hand, the Chinese market is huge.
+One or two cannot absorb entirely.
+So we still have maybe 2 or 3.
+And so in that sense, we think 30% or 40% by one player is reasonable.

-This concludes our question-and-answer session and for the second question accounts receivable.
-In this quarter we have our account KA business has increased near 100%.
-Our KA customers do enjoy a term for paying their fee.
-So about 70% or so of the accounts receivable do relate to our KA customers and then also we do have a level of our network partners some of them do receive also a term those are limited to selected network partners by meeting certain requirements.
-So those are still based on the volume reasonable level of receivable.

 Operator